 If you liked my Soutzoukakia Recipe, check out these recipes too

-Greek Meatballs - SoutzoukakiaGreek meatballs in tomato sauce, or Soutzoukakia as we call them in Greek, have a long oval shape compared to usual round meatballs.
+Greek Meatballs In Tomato Sauce - SoutzoukakiaGreek meatballs in tomato sauce, or Soutzoukakia as we call them in Greek, have a long oval shape compared to usual round meatballs.
 The key ingredients are cumin, garlic and bread soaked in wine first.
 They are very soft, full of flavor and come with a thick and tasty tomato sauce.
 Try them with some rice or mashed potatoes and you will have everyone asking for the recipe!

 - 1lb / 500gr ground beef